Background

 Bloodhounds tend to get along well with other dogs and animals, but early socialization is key.
 Expose them to different people, pets, and environments to help them grow into confident, well-behaved dogs.

-Training a Bloodhound: What to Expect
+Training: What to Expect

 Training a Bloodhound is a mix of rewarding moments and challenges.
 They’re intelligent but independent, so you’ll need to be patient and consistent.